-It became clear over the last latter half of 2014 that I needed to upgrade my website and become more active in promoting my Hypnotherapy business.
+It became clear that I needed to upgrade my website and become more active in promoting my Hypnotherapy business.
 Whilst client flow was good and is mostly by referral, (many thanks everyone, it’s about as good a compliment as I could wish for), there are still a whole host of people I could help with their anxiety who just didn’t know I was here.

 So I made the decision to upgrade the website, get my Facebook business page aligned with the business (it’s just been a forum for this blog until a few weeks ago) and generally increase my online profile.
 I even decided that it was time to begin that newsletter I’ve been considering.

 As you’ll know from reading earlier posts, there have been one or two issues vying for my attention this year so it’s been a battle to find the time.

 One of the difficulties lies in actually making the move.
 Not just starting, (although it can be easier once the beginning has begun), but in carrying on through all those times when problems hit.

 I hit that stage that many clients go through (often as part of the process of deciding to seek help) – the more I seriously thought about tackling the issue, making the change, the more my unconscious response was; ‘now is not the right time’ or ‘it’ll never work’ / ‘it’s too big’/ ‘you’ll never do it’.